joshgrant/Center/ArchitectureNotes.md

-/*
-  ArchitectureNotes.strings
-  Center

-  Created by Joshua Grant on 9/24/20.

-*/

 Settings have to be stored somewhere - this should be detached from the actual storage.
 I.E we should be able to switch out NSUserDefaults with CoreData and not see any changes (perhaps different settings).
 I think a settings protocol makes sense?

 ---